niermann/holoaverage/docs/tutorial.rst

         // Size (in px) used for reconstruction of "object" holograms Required.
         "object_size" : 384,

-        // X, Y Position of side band in FFT pixels (origin is in center).
+        // X, Y Position of sideband in FFT pixels (origin is in center).
 Required.
         "sideband_pos" : [1136, 1304],

         // Reconstruction region in pixels (L, T, R, B).
 Defaults to full region.